CORONAVIRUS DISEASE 2019

 ACMH would like to remind individuals who may be sick themselves, including those experiencing symptoms such as fever, cough, or sore throat, to not come directly to the hospital Emergency Department.
 Unless you are seeking emergency medical treatment, you are encouraged to call your primary care provider.

 A provider order is required to get a Covid-19 test.
 If you do not have a primary care provider, you may contact the Pennsylvania Department of Health at 1-877-PA-HEALTH.
-The Entrance-E Swabbing Station is open from 1:00 pm – 3:00 pm, Monday through Friday.
+The E-Entrance Swabbing Station is open from 1:00pm – 3:00pm, Monday through Friday.
+NOTE: Beginning Monday, August 17th, the E-Entrance Swabbing Station location hours will change to 11am to 1pm, Monday through Friday.

 Prevention is the key to protecting yourself and others from this virus.
 Wash your hands often with soap and water, for at least 20 seconds.
 Alcohol based hand sanitizer is acceptable if soap and water are not available.
 Wear a mask or a cloth facial covering.
 Cover coughs or sneezes with your elbow.
 Clean surfaces frequently, focusing on high touch items.
 To contain the virus, if you are sick, stay home until you are feeling better.